TheresaLui/SelfHelpContent_v2/articles/microsoft.databox.jobs/dbx-databox-setup-and-config-cannot-unlock-the-device.md

 **Can't unlock the Data Box**

 Ensure that the device unlock credentials are correct.
-Theis information can be found in the Azure portal under 'Device details'.
+This information can be found in the Azure portal under 'Device details'.

 ## **Recommended Documents**